 The municipality of Higuey has Lagunas de Nisibon, La Otra Banda and Veron-Punta Cana as its municipal districts.
 San Rafael de Yuma has Boca de Yuma and Bayahibe as its municipal districts.

 There are many interesting places to visit at La Altagracia.
 In Punta Cana you can find a huge number of resorts where you can stay and have a great time.
 In Bayahibe you can visit the National Park of the East which is home to several exotic animal and plant species.
 You can also take a boat to Isla Saona and Isla Catalina which are nearby.
-Both of these tiny islands are beautiful natural reserves and are often visited by tourists.
+Both of the tiny islands are natural reserves and are often visited by tourists.